vladi-rh/rhoai-genaiops-lab-instructions/docs/2-linguistics/2-canopy-ai.md

 In future modules, this same interface will evolve to handle content creation, grading, and personalized feedback.

-## 🚀 Getting Started with Canopy AI on OpenShift
+## 🚀 Getting Started with Canopy on OpenShift

-Follow these instructions to get your own instance of Canopy AI up and running in just a few minutes.
+Follow these instructions to get your own instance of Canopy up and running in just a few minutes.

 ### 📦 1.
 Deploy the Frontend to OpenShift

 In OpenShift, you have an experimentation environment which is called `<USER_NAME>-canopy`.
-You'll use this environment to iterate over Canopy AI, bring in new features, update the frontend when new capabilities arrive, and so on.
+You'll use this environment to iterate over Canopy, bring in new features, update the frontend when new capabilities arrive, and so on.

 1. Go to [OpenShift Console](https://console-openshift-console.<CLUSTER_DOMAIN>) and use `Students` login.
 You'll find yourself in the Developer view of Openshift Console.